This post was originally published in December 2015 and revised by other contributors in December 2024.

 While a traditionally Christian holiday celebrating the birth of Jesus Christ, the celebration of Christmas has integrated itself into secular United States culture.
 Don’t be surprised to see garland, bows, fake snow, bells, Santa, and signs wishing everyone a “Merry Christmas!” or “Happy Holidays!” around your city.
 There are many Americans who do not celebrate Christmas.
 If you’re not sure if someone celebrates Christmas or not, it’s good form to tell people “Happy Holidays!” rather than “Merry Christmas!”

 Christmas is a time for gift-giving and sharing a meal with family.
 Much like Thanksgiving, this is a big time for travel.
 Many people do their best to make it “home for Christmas” – even if it is the only time of the year that they see their family.
-Children will eagerly await the arrival of Santa Claus, who – the story goes – comes down the chimney on Christmas Eve in order to stuff children’s stockings and leave gifts under the Christmas tree!
+Children will eagerly await the arrival of Santa Claus, who – the story goes – comes down the chimney on Christmas Eve in order to stuff children’s stockings with goodies and leave gifts under the Christmas tree!

 New Year’s Eve: December 31st